Apple Health managed care

 Health Care Authority implemented changes to the Apple Health managed care program.
 You may learn more about these changes below.

-Integrated Managed Care (IMC), formerly known as Fully Integrated Managed Care (FIMC), coordinates physical health, mental health, and drug and alcohol treatment to help provide whole-person care under one health plan.
+Integrated Managed Care (IMC) coordinates physical health, mental health, and substance use disorder treatment services to help provide whole-person care under one health plan.
+By January 1, 2020, integrated managed care will be available in all regions.

-Behavioral Health Services Only (BHSO) in the Southwest Washington (effective April 1, 2016) and North Central Washington (effective January 1, 2018) regions are available to clients who are eligible for Apple Health, but not eligible for managed care enrollment, including clients who are:
+Apple Health offers Behavioral Health Services Only (BHSO) plans in all regions with integrated managed care.
+These plans are for clients who are eligible for Apple Health, but not eligible for managed care enrollment, such as:

 - Dual-eligible – Medicare/Medicaid